turtushig22-blip/tea5767-radio-tuner/README.md

 # TEA5767-based Radio Tuner
-  An Arduino Uno FM radio tuner utilizing the TEA5767 module and a 16x2 LCD.
-Features POT and PRESET tuning modes.
-Evolving from a breadboard prototype into a custom PCB project.
+ESP32-based FM radio with TEA5767 tuner, KY-040 rotary encoder, PAM8403 amplifier, and 0.96" OLED display.
+Custom PCB design.

-### Initial Prototype
+### Project History

 The project built an FM radio device using the TEA5767 radio module and the Arduino UNO in January 2026.
 Phase 2 includes designing a compact, custom-designed PCB board with further improvements while keeping the design simple and reproducible.
 The steps will be documented in this repository as I work on the PCB design (so, hopefully, I can finish this project).